ashith1101/estate/README.md

 To start the project:

 1. Clone this repository.
-2. Install dependencies using `npm install`.
+2. Install dependencies using `npm install` in main repository and client side.
 3. Configure environment variables for MongoDB and other necessary credentials.
-4. Run the development server using `npm run dev`.
+4. Run the development server using `npm run dev` for the client side and `npm start` for the server side.